Do you allow dogs on your trail?

 What are your hours?

 Lime Hollow’s hours vary by season.
-Usually, our Visitor Center is open Tuesday-Friday from 10am-5pm and Saturday from Noon-4pm.
-Depending on volunteer support, on Sundays the building will be open from Noon-4pm.
+Usually, our Visitor Center is open Monday-Friday from 10am-5pm and Saturday from Noon-4pm.
 During the Christmas shopping season, we have extended hours.
 If you are uncertain, please call the Visitor Center at 607-662-4632.
 Trails are open from dawn to dusk every day.

 Can I hunt or fish at Lime Hollow?